 First Looks allow you to extend your wedding day.
 Without a first look, your day would start when you come down the aisle.
 The ceremony would end and you would rush through portraits so that you’re not late for the introductions.
 After that, your reception kicks in.
 Where is your time to enjoy the process?
 With a first look, your wedding day is extended by almost 3 hours!
 Instead of being rushed for your bridal party portraits, you are able to enjoy and have fun hanging out with your best friends on your wedding day.
 The first half of most wedding albums we create are full of images from the fun before the ceremony!

 Looking for more wedding day advice?
-Be sure to check out the rest of our Advice From the Inside series here!
+Be sure to check out the weddings category!